Get started on promoting your business for the Spring and Spring Holidays with these marketing and blog ideas for the month of April.

 Autism affects 1 in 68 children in the United States.
 If you or someone you love is affected by autism, this is a great opportunity to raise awareness by getting involved in activities to give back to the community or raising money to donate to an organization dedicated to autism.
 World Autism Awareness Day is April 2 – here’s a link to get involved in an event near you!

-The Spring Holidays are a perfect opportunity for marketing your small business.
+Spring holidays are a perfect opportunity for marketing your small business.
 Here are some great marketing ideas for the holidays:

 - Restaurants: Host Easter Brunch or advertise Kosher for Passover menu items.